editor-framework/generator/generators/app/templates/misc/README.tmpl.md

 npm install
 ```

-This is all you have to do to set Fireball development environment.
+This is all you have to do to set <%= projectName %> development environment.

 ### Run Tasks Manually